Tobee1406/Awesome-Google-Dorks/README.md

 From [chr3st5an](https://github.com/chr3st5an/Google-Dorking.git)

-# Disclaimer
+# ❗Disclaimer
 USE AT YOUR OWN RISK!
 Google Dorking can be used for Cybersecurity, Penetration, and Vulnerability testing.
 However, some things may lead to illegal activity or concern people's sensitive data.

 To protect yourself use a Tor Browser and for even better protection use a VPN.

-# Documents and Files
+# 📄 Documents and Files
 - `filetype:pdf intitle:"Confidental"`
 - `filetype:doc intitle:"Confidental"`
 - `filetype:xls intitle:"Confidental"`
 - `filetype:ppt intitle:"Confidental"`

-# Cameras and Webcams
+# 📸 Cameras and Webcams
 - `intitle:"D-Link" inurl:"/video.htm"`
 - `intitle:"Linksys Viewer - Login" -inurl:mainFrame`
 - `intitle:"Live View /-AXIS"`